 CNN has multiple crews in Gaza, Israel and neighboring countries to bring you the latest accurate information on the conflict, the impact on people and the recent cease-fire.
+Turn to CNN TV and CNN.com for what you need to know now.
 Are you affected by the conflict?
 Share photos and video, but stay safe.

 Near the Israel-Gaza border (CNN) -- Hours after a cease-fire was declared Wednesday in Israel's conflict with Gaza, it appeared to be holding, an Israeli official said.

 "We assumed it would take a while for the cease-fire to take hold," Israel's ambassador to the United States, Michael Oren, told CNN.
 "I understand now that it has taken hold.
 There hasn't been fire for a while and, of course, we are not firing, so there is a cease-fire."